Human Resources

 If additional duties are not representative of distinct work, consider additional forms of temporary compensation (e.g., Temporary Salary Increase).

-All nonpermanent – hourly and intermittent staff are FLSA nonexempt and may hold more than one nonpermanent – hourly or intermittent staff position provided they are in the same timekeeping system.
+All nonpermanent – hourly and intermittent staff are FLSA nonexempt and workers may hold more than one nonpermanent-hourly or intermittent staff position provided they are in the same timekeeping system.
 Having employees with positions in more than one timekeeping system should be avoided and requires UW Human Resources approval.
 See approval process below.

 Academic and staff positions

-The combination of paid academic and staff positions should always be evaluated for impacts.
+The combination of paid academic and staff positions should always be evaluated for impact by UW Human Resources.

 Approval process for different FLSA exemption status and multiple timekeeping systems

-1. To add this as an approved exception to their audit list so they can monitor for overtime situations.
+1. Add the worker with multiple positions as an approved exception to their audit list so they can monitor for overtime situations, and

-2. To coordinate between each other every payroll to identify overtime adjustments if necessary.
+2. Coordinate every payroll to identify overtime adjustments if necessary.
 If regular hours paid are in excess of 40 for one week, evaluation of overtime owed needs to occur.

 Return to top